jakubcerveny/gl-compute/README.md

 ```

 On some systems, OpenGL 4.3 may not be enabled by default.
 Try running
-the program with the following environment variable:
+with the following environment variable:
 ```
 $ MESA_GL_VERSION_OVERRIDE=4.3 ./gl-compute
 ```